mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *AlertsItem) UnSetLgsName()
 ```

-UnsetLgsName ensures that no value is present for LgsName, not even an explicit nil.
+UnSetLgsName ensures that no value is present for LgsName, not even an explicit nil.

 <a name="AlertsSearchRequest"></a>
 ## type [AlertsSearchRequest](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_alerts_search_request.go#L11-L20>)